Jrdevil-Wang/ROS-SF/sfm_gen/Readme.md

 python generate.py -msg sensor_msgs/msg/Image.msg -l 6222720
 ```

-`-msg` : to specify the relative location of the original ROS `.msg` file, which should be located under /opt/ros/$ROS_VERSION$/include/
+`-msg` : to specify the relative location of the original ROS `.msg` file, which should be located under `/opt/ros/$ROS_VERSION$/include/`

 `-l` : to specify the maximum length of the serialization-free message

 Corresponding `.h` file will be generated under the folder `include`, where two generated examples can be found.
+They should be placed back to `/opt/ros/$ROS_VERSION$/include/` (remember to backup the original ROS version!).